mbglab/TmDesignAI/README.md

 This model is designed to generate novel terminator sequences.

 ### Files
-- `data/`: A directory containing necessary datasets for training and validation.
+- `data/`: a directory containing necessary datasets for training and validation.
-- `utils/`:A directory containing utility scripts for data preprocessing, PyTorch operations, and visualization.
+- `utils/`: a directory containing utility scripts for data preprocessing, PyTorch operations, and visualization.
-- `models.py`:A Python script defining the generator and discriminator models used in WGAN-GP.
+- `models.py`: a Python script defining the generator and discriminator models used in WGAN-GP.
-- `wgan_gp_gene.py`:The main script for training and evaluating the WGAN-GP model.
+- `wgan_gp_gene.py`: the main script for training and evaluating the WGAN-GP model.
 ---

 ## Dependencies